Linq Promenade on the Las Vegas Strip – List of Stores & Hours

-Restaurants and bars at the Linq Promenade include everything from tiny cupcake stands to 80,000 square foot clubs, like Brooklyn Bowl.
+Restaurants and bars at the Linq Promenade include everything from tiny fish n’ chips joints, to 80,000 square foot clubs, like Brooklyn Bowl.

 Directory of Shops at the Linq